MaloLM/custom-portfolio-website/README.md

 2. Go to Firebase Storage: cv /

-3. Upload your file to cv/ directory

-3. Alternatively, you can upload your PDF CV from the admin pannel of the app (when deployed)
+3. Upload your file to cv/ directory.
+Alternatively, you can upload your PDF CV from the admin pannel of the app (when deployed)

 4. Once file is uploaded, get the generated file url from the file description and paste it inside the .env file:
 ```